 How to make traditional Irish Porridge

 What is Porridge

-Irish Porridge has been a staple diet in Ireland for thousands of years, largely due to the ease of growing oats, a rain-tolerant grain, in our very rainy and wet country.
+Irish Porridge has been a staple diet in Ireland for thousands of years, largely due to the ease of growing oats, a rain-tolerant grain, in our rainy and wet country.

+How to make traditional Irish Porridge